jaswdr/blog/content/blog/using-s3-as-a-database.md

     {'id': 1, 'password': 'secret', 'username': 'foo'}

-The response body will contains our user previously created.
+The response body will contains the content of our user previously created.

 ## Checking Existence of Keys